driftprogramming/go-cache/README.md

 ## What

 This repo is a wrapper with [go-cache](https://github.com/patrickmn/go-cache).
-We use `gocache.GetOrSet` to set or get cache safely.
+We use `gocache.GetOrSet` to set or get cache thread safely.
 It means that when multiple threads/go-routing call `gocache.GetOrSet`, the cache will be set only once.
 Usually it means we just call database to retrieve data ONLY one time.

 #### Install